 Racking up the miles

-Now, things get a little trickier when we start talking about your POV – personally owned vehicle – and how you can get those cars to your next duty station.
-Here are some general rules: If you’re moving OCONUS the military will ship one vehicle at the most.
+Now, things get a little trickier when we start talking about your POV – Personally Owned Vehicle – and how you can get those cars to your next duty station.
+Here are some general rules: If you’re moving OCONUS, the military will ship one vehicle at the most.
 If you’re moving CONUS, they’ll pay mileage.
 When doing a CONUS home port change, they may also ship one.
-If you don’t know what a home port change is … then this won’t apply to you. – Mileage is a tricky thing.
+If you don’t know what a home port change is … then this won’t apply to you.
+Mileage is a tricky thing.
 Don’t google the national mileage reimbursement number and budget for that, because it’s not the right number.
-What you’re looking for is the MALT, no not a beverage, but the Monetary Allowance in Lieu of Transportation rate.
-MALT is a set rate for everyone, currently at $.17/mile according to DFAS.
+What you’re looking for is the MALT.
+No not a beverage, but the Monetary Allowance in Lieu of Transportation rate.
+MALT is a set rate for everyone, currently at $.16/mile according to DFAS.

 Lodging, Lodging, Lodging